Roman's patented calorie calculation formula for body recompositioning

 I have good news and I have bad news.
 The bad news is, I can’t share my hairstyling secrets; the world is simply not ready for that truth bomb.

 The good news is that I can tell you aaaalll about determining calorie needs.

 ALL Calorie formulas—no matter who gives them to you, or how great they look on paper— are ultimately a crapshoot.

-Of course, some formulas are better than others—but even the best ones (and for body recompositioning, this is the best) should pimarily serve as a jumping off point from which you can make changes.
+Of course, some formulas are better than others—but even the best ones (and for body recompositioning, this is the best) should primarily serve as a jumping-off point from which you can make changes.

 You see, I have calorie formulas for fat loss and muscle gain.
 But because I’m generally known for creating programs specifically designed to help people look awesome, I get tons of emails about how to do this in the shortest amount of time.

-For that we need to lose fat and gain muscle at the same time—otherwise known as recomposition.
+For that, we need to lose fat and gain muscle at the same time—otherwise known as body recompositioning.